Climate and Space Sciences and Engineering

 - All doctoral students are required to complete the Departmental Core Courses specified below before taking the qualifying exam for candidacy to the Ph.D.

-- Beyond the Departmental Core Courses, students are required to take five additional courses in Climate & Space for credit.
+- Beyond the Departmental Core Courses, students are required to take six additional credits in Climate & Space.
 The general principle is that each student should select a set of courses most relevant to their research interests.
 Students with special research interests are encouraged to work with their research advisors and Ph.D. program advisor to develop a course plan tailored for their own research interests.
 Below are lists of typical sets of courses recommended for typical research directions in the department.

 Departmental Core Courses

 551 Advanced Fluid Dynamics (4 credits)

 532 Radiative Transfer (4 credits)

 479 Atmospheric Chemistry (4)

 Recommended Courses for the Space and Planetary Area